Book Review: Bad Mormon by Heather Gay

 In Conclusion

 Gay’s book is an incredibly interesting and vulnerable memoir.
 She doesn’t sugar coat things.
-She shares both the good and the bad with us, and I think that’s what makes her book feel so real.
-I appreciated her unfiltered revelations about growing up, trying to live her life in a way that pleased her church and her family, and eventually figuring out what would make her truly happy.
+She shares both the good and the bad with us.
+And that’s what makes her book feel so real.
+I appreciated her unfiltered revelations about growing up.
+She really tried to live her life in a way that pleased her church and her family.
+That’s not always possible, and she eventually found out what would make her truly happy.

-I think she is really brave for sharing everything she did in her first memoir.
-Apparently she has a new book coming out called Good Time Girl that I’m sure will be a captivating read as well.
+I think reality star Heather Gay is really brave for sharing everything she did in her first memoir.
+Apparently she has a new book coming out called Good Time Girl.
 Her charismatic personality shines through in Bad Mormon and it has me looking forward to anything she publishes in the future.

 Similar Posts